 An appeal to the Academic Board is the final stage in most processes to try and resolve an issue within the University.
 Appeals to the Academic Board are only available by right in certain circumstances, in accordance with the provisions of the Student Appeals to the Academic Board Policy.

 So while you may have come across the use of the terms ‘appeal a grade’, or ‘appealing this decision’, a true appeal is only available in very specific circumstances.
 If you’re ‘appealing a grade’ then you should read our advice page on Assessment Disputes.
 If you’re wanting to appeal a Special Consideration decision, then review our advice page on Special Consideration to make sure you have followed all of the previous steps required for this process before lodging an appeal.
-If you have received an outcome from a Course Unsatisfactory Progress Committee that you wish to appeal, in addition to the advice on this page, have a read of our Unsatisfactory Progress page as well.
+If you have received an outcome from a Course Academic Progress Committee that you wish to appeal, in addition to the advice on this page, have a read of our Show Cause/Course Academic Progress page as well.
 And if your appeal relates to a finding or penalty for misconduct, then read our Misconduct page.

 What can I appeal?

 Section 4.2 of the Student Appeals to the Academic Board Policy stipulates that students may appeal decisions regarding:

 - academic misconduct;

 - academic progress;